An Inventor Used a Nintendo Switch and Labo to Operate a Wheelchair

 Since the very beginning, NintendoOpens in a new tab has been all about creating innovative experiences with their video game controllers.
 Like, here’s a fun fact: The NESOpens in a new tab controller was the one that popularized the D-pad that has been on virtually every game controller since.
 Since then, whether it’s the unconventional N64Opens in a new tab and GameCubeOpens in a new tab controllers, the WiiOpens in a new tab remote, the Wii UOpens in a new tab game pad, or the current Nintendo SwitchOpens in a new tab Joy-Cons, Nintendo has always thought differently when it comes to input.

-The Joy-Con is particularly interesting because of how versatile it is, as the cardboard Labo kits prove.
-There are so many things you can do with a Joy-Con or two, like go fishing, play “All Star” by Smash Mouth, and now, operate a wheelchair (via Kotaku).https://twitter.com/Takeru_FTX/status/991267031520460800
+The Joy-Con is particularly interesting because of how versatile it is, as the cardboard Labo kits proveOpens in a new tab.
+There are so many things you can do with a Joy-Con or two, like go fishingOpens in a new tab, play “All Star” by Smash MouthOpens in a new tab, and now, operate a wheelchair (via KotakuOpens in a new tab).

 One of the Toy-Con Labo kits you can get is a motorbikeOpens in a new tab, which turns your Joy-Cons into handlebars you use to play a first-person racing game.
 Meanwhile, Japanese researcher and inventor Kentaro Yoshifuji has been developing new technology to improve wheelchairs since he was in high school, and for a 13-year-old boy who is bound to a wheelchair due to a heart condition, he somehow rigged up the motorbike Labo kit to the kid’s wheelchair, so he can operate it the same way he would control the in-game bike.